charmplusplus/charm/doc/projections/manual.rst

    memory usage.
 Red indicates high memory usage, and green indicates low memory usage.
 The actual memory usage can also be viewed in the tooltips that appear when the cursor is over an event.
-The memory usage is only available in when using a Charm++ version that uses gnu memory.
+The memory usage is only available in when using a Charm++ version that uses GNU memory.

 -  **Screenshot** contains 1 option: *Save as JPG or PNG* save the